reqable/reqable-docs/en-US/changelogs/ios/index.md

 # iOS

+## v2.4.1 <small><small>*2024-01-16*</small></small>
+- 💪 [OPT] Use form body when creating API requests from the form request cURL.
+- 🐞 [FIX] The bug of duplicate cookie values in the code snippet.
+- 🐞 [FIX] The bug that unable to decode deflate data.
+- 🐞 [FIX] A bug that may trigger content selection when scrolling the editor.
+- 🐞 [FIX] The bug that unable to copy cURL of the WebSocket request.
+- 🐞 [FIX] The bug of failing to handle WebSocket compression extension correctly.
+- 🐞 [FIX] The bug that cannot create form request or copy cURL from traffic list.
+- 💪 [OPT] Coloring response status line.
+- 🐞 [FIX] The bug that auto-highlighting configuration cannot be saved.
+- 🐞 [FIX] The bug that search does not work.

 ## v2.4.0 <small><small>*2024-01-12*</small></small>
 - 🚀 [New] Introduce a new secondary proxy feature.
 - 🐞 [FIX] The bug that the generated cURL does not merge cookies.